Summoner-Network/platform-sdk/README.md

   - Note that this is the MAX SLEEP, not a guarunteed sleep.
 It is not possible for the platform to guaruntee a fixed period of sleep, because it is a distributed fleet of _replicated_ workers, not a single worker.
   - If one worker fails, another immediately takes over by following the above routine.
 There is no complicated coordination: there is a perpetual [livelock](https://stackoverflow.com/questions/6155951/whats-the-difference-between-deadlock-and-livelock) ("logjam") to run the agent across the whole fleet.

-This simplicity guaruntees that our platform is capable of upholding its end of the bargain at scale and under pressure.
-It also allows you, dear developer, to build tremendous things without our substantial help.
+**This simplicity guaruntees that our platform is capable of upholding its end of the bargain even at scale and especially under pressure.** It also allows you, _dear developer_, to build tremendous things without our substantial help.

+---

+# 4. What are you missing?

+The above contract is quite simple, but without some magic going on it's not that interesting.
+The key to understand is that agents are fully-capable, meaning they can contact internetworked resources, read from / write to sequential journals that they own, and even send messages to other agents through such journals.
+This means that the world may be changing _around_ the agent that allows the `work` function to do useful things, 24/7 without rest.

+Agents can also store and manage their own state.
+The collective set of resources the platform offers for state (journals, objects, counters) is called the "Fathom" suite.

+# 5. What are the key restrictions?

+First (and foremost): in most cases (unless you've got yourself a special private instance of our stack in the cloud, starting at $1,000/month) an Agent must be pure Python and have no external dependencies.
+This can feel crippling, but it's what allows us to offer a reliable and consistent service at scale for everyone.

+Second: Agents are limited to 4 GB of RAM.
+This is a technical restriction of their execution environment (WebAssembly).
+This is fine for most use-cases, especially if you take advantage of sharding.
+Anything that requires this much or more RAM on any consistent basis should be built at a service outside of the platform, which the Agent calls over to.